18F/18f.gsa.gov/_posts/2022-05-01-finding-post-award-balance-with-quality-assurance.md

 The deliverables in the QASP should reinforce the existing behaviors and activities of a well-functioning development team.
 Importantly, none of these deliverables are themselves reports, but rather are byproducts of the actual development work.
 This allows the development team to focus on delivering, not report-writing.

-### Deliverables should be objectively measurable
+### Deliverables are objectively measurable

 As much as possible, QASP deliverables should be objectively measurable by automated tools.
-There is less room for interpretation for "zero code linting errors" than there is for "I prefer code that uses tabs over spaces."
+There is less room for interpretation in " code has zero linting errors" than there is in "code is well-written".
 Some examples of objective measures include:

 - Percentage of code covered by tests
 - Count of linting errors